-This research compared land value capture in São Paulo, Brazil and Toronto, Canada.
+Land Value Capture in Comparative Perspective I have been broadly interested in the equity implications of planning tools, and specifically, on land value capture, comparing São Paulo and Toronto.
 LVC refers to the public sector’s recovery of part or all of the land value increments through taxes, fees, exactions or through improvements to benefit the community.
 While privately-held land often increases in value due to public investments in infrastructure, economic development, changes in land use or population growth, a justice-oriented rationale holds that such profit should belong to all city inhabitants.
-In São Paulo, a tool called outorga onerosa do direito de construir (OODC) allows developers to pay for development rights in exchange for social goods and local urban services.
+In São Paulo, I explore a tool called outorga onerosa do direito de construir (OODC), which allows developers to pay for development rights in exchange for social goods and local urban services.
 In Toronto, the tool known as Section 37 allows developers to trade development rights for cash or in-kind contributions.
-When viewed from the perspective land value capture, the case of OODC in São Paulo provides an interesting juxtaposition to the case of Section 37 in Toronto.
-Using land value capture, municipalities may both promote social benefits and gain a strategy to further urban development and infrastructure.

 See GCI’s report on events in São Paulo in December 2014 here, in Toronto in April 2015 here, more information on the University of Toronto-University of São Paulo research partnerships here, and an article mentioning the UofT-USP project here.